Delta SkyMiles® Blue American Express Card review: One step away from premium travel

 Current welcome offer

-The intro bonus offered by the Blue Delta SkyMiles credit card only requires spending $500 on purchases in your first three months to earn a 10,000-mile bonus.
+The intro bonus offered by the Blue Delta SkyMiles credit card only requires spending $1,000 on purchases in your first six months to earn a 10,000-mile bonus.
 Most cardholders can probably hit this spending requirement without having to increase their usual monthly spending.

 The American Express Delta SkyMiles Blue Card has a straightforward reward system.
 You earn 2X Delta SkyMiles for every dollar spent at restaurants worldwide (plus on U.S. takeout and delivery orders) and on eligible Delta purchases, with a 1X mile reward for every dollar spent on other eligible purchases.